Jul 23, 2018

-- Organized programs working with amateur astronomers.
-We are not expecting applications from individual astronomical societies unless you are proposing a large scale project with well defined scientific goals.
+- Structured programs working with amateur astronomers.
+We are not expecting applications from individual astronomical societies unless you are proposing a large scale project with well defined scientific and educational goals.
 Preferably you would also have a plan on how your project could be increased in scale, e.g. to combine different communities of amateurs.

-- Museums, planetaria, science centers offering organized programs to their visitors.
+- Museums, planetaria, science centers offering structured programs to their visitors.

 - Observation time on our telescopes.
 A total of 1000 hours of time on our 0.4m telescope network is available to be shared by all education partner project, annually (unused quota will not be automatically available for use in subsequent years).